 Spoken communication is more powerful than written communication.
 To what extent do you agree or disagree?

 Some people believe that spoken communication is more efficient than written communication.
-However, I also think that written one is, somehow, effective.
+However, I think that the written form is also effective in the proper situation.

-Speaking is a very special ability of mankind, and has a main rule in civilization by expanding the representation of human’s thoughts and emotions.
-With the spoken communication people are able to express their emotions through words by intonation.
-It is very fast way to connect with another person and exchange thoughts with together.
-At the other hand, conversation can be confusing if at least one of the people in the discussion has a different native language or has a weak oratory ability.
+Speaking is a very special ability of mankind, and has a main role in civilization by expanding the representation of human’s thoughts and emotions.
+With spoken communication people are able to express their emotions through words by using intonation.
+It is a very fast way to connect with another person and exchange thoughts together.
+On the other hand, a spoken conversation can be confusing if at least one of the people in the discussion has a different native language or has weak oratory skills.